ptupitsyn/ptupitsyn.github.io/_posts/2024-11-22-Ignite-on-NET-9.md

 In fact, Visual Studio debugger gave us a clue earlier with the following message: `Unknown __fastfail() status code: 0x0000000000000030`, which [corresponds](https://www.softwareverify.com/blog/fail-fast-codes/) to `FAST_FAIL_SET_CONTEXT_DENIED` error.

+# Solution

+Even the latest JDK uses the same tricky CPU detection code which triggers CET and terminates the process, so we have to disable it by adding `<CETCompat>false</CETCompat>` to the `csproj` file for the target project (the one that starts the process).